Website Image Skip to Content

 When filing a personal injury lawsuit following an on-the-job injury, it is essential to consult with a Brooklyn construction accident lawyer who understands the nuances of New York Labor Law.

-Since 2006, Brian J. O’Connor, the founding attorney at The O’Connor Law Firm, has been dedicated to providing the best legal representation to victims of construction accidents in Brooklyn and other boroughs of New York City.
+Since 2006, Brian J. O’Connor, the founding attorney at O’Connor Injury Law, has been dedicated to providing the best legal representation to victims of construction accidents in Brooklyn and other boroughs of New York City.
 Contact us today at 718-948-3500 so that we can begin the process of getting you the compensation you deserve.

 Our Brooklyn Construction Accident Lawyer Handles All Types of Construction Injuries

-At The O’Connor Law Firm, we handle all types of construction accidents all over Brooklyn and New York City, including injuries caused by violations of Labor Law Sections 200, 240(1), and 241(6).
+At O’Connor Injury Law, we handle all types of construction accidents all over Brooklyn and New York City, including injuries caused by violations of Labor Law Sections 200, 240(1), and 241(6).

 Section 200 is applicable to the following types of construction accidents: